Eastlay History, Family Crest & Coats of Arms

 The surname Eastlay was first found in Hampshire at Eastleigh, originally a Saxon village first recorded c.
 932 as "East lea" where "leah" was an ancient Anglo-Saxon word meaning "a clearing in a forest."
 Collectively the place name meant "east wood or clearing."
 The village lies on the old Roman road, built c.
 79 A.D. between Winchester and Bitterne.
 By the time of the Domesday Book of 1086, the village was known as Estleie.
 Today the village is a railway town in the Borough of Eastleigh.
 As far as the surname is concerned, it was first referenced in the year 1219 when Henry of Eastley held estates in Yorkshire.

 Early History of the Eastlay family

-Another 323 words (23 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Eastlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eastlay research.
+Another 162 words (12 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Eastlay History in all our PDF Extended History products and printed products wherever possible.

 Eastlay Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Eastlay has been spelled many different ways, including Eastley, Eastleigh, Eastly, Easley, Easly, Easlie and many more.

 Early Notables of the Eastlay family (pre 1700)